 - The teacher teaches, demonstrates problem-solving strategies, and provides just enough support to help the child develop effective reading and writing strategies and work as independently as possible.

-- Each Reading Recovery lesson incorporates the five components identified as essential in a comprehensive instructional program in reading.
-The five components are
+- Each Reading Recovery lesson incorporates five components identified as essential in a comprehensive instructional program in reading.
+The five components are:

 - phonemic awareness,

 - Accelerated learning is possible because Reading Recovery teachers base their instruction on carefully documented daily observations of what each child already knows about reading and writing.
 This is an efficient approach that allows all future instruction to work from the child’s strengths.